MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailbox.md

 monikerRange: "exchonline-ps"
 ---

-# Get-ExoMailbox
+# Get-EXOMailbox

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell V2 module.
 For more information, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2).

-Use the Get-ExoMailbox cmdlet to view mailbox objects and attributes, populate property pages, or supply mailbox information to other tasks.
+Use the Get-EXOMailbox cmdlet to view mailbox objects and attributes, populate property pages, or supply mailbox information to other tasks.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).